nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Sprigg - Get to Level 5 (Immediately stop if attacked)
   - Sprigg got to Level 5 w/o interruptions
-    - Harle - Get to Level 4 - Diminish
     - Sprigg - Doppelganger WightKnight
+    - Harle - Get to Level 4 - Diminish (You can do this first then DoppelGanger if you're scared of Missing)
+    - WightKnight (Only if Garai doesn't Attack) - 1 / 3
-    - Lynx - 1 - Strengthen WightKnight
+    - Lynx - 1 (1 / 3 if WightKnight Attacked Prior)- Strengthen WightKnight
+    - Harle (Only if WightKnight is at 6 Stamina) - Defend
     - WightKnight - 3 / 3
     - Lynx - 3 - Defend
     - Harle - Defend